In this document:

 In your WordPress Dashboard, go to Appearance > Theme Editor.
 On the right-side, you should see a sidebar with files.
 Select the functions.php file.

-Scroll all the way to the bottom and paste in the above code, making sure you’ve properly replaced the old text and new text fields.
+Scroll all the way to the bottom and paste in the above code, ensuring you’ve properly replaced the old text and new text fields.

 Click Update File and that should be it!